Using lights to regulate your horse’s hair coat

 - Recent research from my alma mater, Texas A & M, has concluded that 16 hours of daylight (synthetic and natural) are needed to prevent horses from growing a winter coat.

 - You will have the best success if you do two things – keep this routine year-round, and use “full spectrum” lighting.
-This is basically a fancy way of saying fake sunlight.
-Full-spectrum lights are available at most hardware stores and cost a bit, more but mimic natural light.
+This is a fancy way of saying fake sunlight.
+Full-spectrum lights are available at most hardware stores and cost more but mimic natural light.